damymetzke/Gepetto/README.md

 Prerequisites:

 - [nodejs](https://nodejs.org/en/download/) + npm
-- an editor, I recommend '[Visual Studio Code](https://code.visualstudio.com/Download)' (vsc); The project also contains vsc-specific setup files.
+- an editor, I recommend '[Visual Studio Code](https://code.visualstudio.com/Download)' (VS Code); The project also contains vsc-specific setup files.

-### Step 1: install node packages
+### Step 1: install Node packages
-when in the root folder open a terminal and run `npm install`.
+When in the root folder open a terminal and run `npm install`.
 This will automatically install all packages in `package.json`

 ## Running
 There are 2 ways of running the code:

-- npm start:
+- `npm start`:
-this is guarenteed to work in all environments that support node.
+This is guaranteed to work in all environments that support Node.
-- debug mode:
-on vsc simply press f5, or go to [Run -> Start Debugging].
+- debug mode: in VS Code press the F5 function key, or go to [Run -> Start Debugging].
 This has the benefit of allowing breakpoints, stepping and more.
-For other editors manual setup is probably required; view more information about this [here](https://nodejs.org/en/docs/guides/debugging-getting-started/).
+For other editors manual setup is probably required; read more information [here](https://nodejs.org/en/docs/guides/debugging-getting-started/).

-*when debugging in another editor make sure to call the npm script `compile:all`, using the command `npm run compile:all`, in order to compile the project.*
+*When debugging in another editor make sure to call the npm script `compile:all`, using the command `npm run compile:all`, in order to compile the project.*

 ## Testing
-This project comes with the jest testing framework.
+This project comes with the Jest testing framework.
 Right now only the files under `src/core/` are tested.
 The test scripts are under `src/test/`.
 To run the tests simply run `npm test`.

 ## Build Documentation
 This project comes with 2 types of documentation:
 - [typedoc](https://typedoc.org/)
 - [markdown](https://en.wikipedia.org/wiki/Markdown)

-in order to build the documentation simply run the npm script `build:docs` using `npm run build:docs`.
-This will put the output in './documentation/build/'
+In order to build the documentation simply run the npm script `build:docs` using `npm run build:docs`.
+This will put the output in `./documentation/build/`

 ## Npm Scripts
 There are quite a lot of npm scripts.
 To understand all of them you must first understand how the names are setup:
 Any name before a colon `:` is a category (e.g. `build:*`). right now there are 3 categories:

 - `setup` will setup files in such a way compilation can begin.
 - `compile` will transform the source files into a working program.
 - `build` will do any other tasks that are not required for the core program to work.

-Any pound sign `#` signifies a sub-script (e.g. `compile:app#*`). these should not be called on their own by the user, and are to be called by their owning script (in this example `compile:app`).
+Any pound sign `#` signifies a sub-script (e.g. `compile:app#*`).
+These should not be called on their own by the user, and are to be called by their owning script (in this example `compile:app`).

 There are 2 js files that have special meaning in the context of scripts: